sypets/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

 Changing of variables can be done in the backend in :guilabel:`Settings > Global Configuration` and is written to :file:`typo3conf/LocalConfiguration.php`.
 The settings can be overridden in the file :file:`typo3conf/AdditionalConfiguration.php`.
-Some configuration, such as caching or logging cannot be set in the backend and must be configured in external files.

 More information:
     * :ref:`Global Configuration <typo3ConfVars>`